Find Affordable College Courses

 Of the 222 students majoring in nursing at Liberty University, 13% are male and 87% are female.

-A rank of #2 on this year’s list means University of Virginia - Main Campus is a great place for nursing students working on their master’s degree.
+Out of the 20 schools in Virginia that were part of this year’s ranking, University of Virginia - Main Campus landed the # 2 spot on the list.
 University of Virginia is a fairly large public school located in the small suburb of Charlottesville.

 About 78% of the students majoring in nursing at the school are women while 22% are male.